Canadian passport: Refusal and revocation of passports

 IRCC may revoke a passport or refuse to issue or renew a passport on grounds set out in the Canadian Passport Order, including such grounds as failure to submit a complete application, misrepresentation in obtaining a passport, and criminality.
 However, whether a Canadian passport may be revoked or refused on the basis of national security concerns has been questioned.

 Types of passports

-Before 1947, there were two types of passports: those issued to people who were born British subjects (navy blue cover) and those issued to people naturalised as British subjects (red cover).
+Before 1947, there were two types of passports: those issued to people who were born British subjects (navy blue cover) and those issued to people naturalized as British subjects.

-Today, there are five types of Canadian passports:

-Regular Passport (navy blue cover) These documents are issued to citizens for occasional travel, such as vacations and business trips.
-They contain 36 pages (29 pages available for visa labels and stamps).
+Regular passport (navy blue cover).
+These documents are issued to citizens for occasional travel, such as vacations and business trips.
+They contain 38 pages (33 pages available for visa labels and stamps).
 They can be issued to adults (age 16 years and older) with a validity of 5 or 10 years or children under 16 with a validity of 5 years.